fpereiro/recalc/readme.md

 For example, `r.forget ('foo', function (r) {console.log (r.id)})` will print `foo`, as well as the ids of any routes that have `foo` as parent.

-If you pass a function as the second argument to `r.forget`, the route being deleted will be removed from `B.routes` before this function is executed.
+If you pass a function as the second argument to `r.forget`, the route being deleted will be removed from `r.routes` before this function is executed.

 ### Route functions